 Cash, including cash denominated in foreign currencies, represents cash deposits held at financial institutions.
 Cash equivalents are held for meeting short-term liquidity requirements, rather than for investment purposes.
 Cash and cash equivalents are held at major financial institutions and are subject to credit risk to the extent those balances exceed applicable Federal Deposit Insurance Corporation or Securities Investor Protection Corporation limitations.
-At March 31, 2024, the Partnership held no cash equivalents (2023 - nil).
+At March 31, 2025, the Partnership held no restricted cash (2024 - nil) and no cash equivalents (2024 - nil).